shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Deep Learning, Machine Learning, Adaptive Algorithms, Optimization Algorithms, and Data Science.
+bio: Deep Learning, Machine Learning, Optimization Algorithms, and Data Science.

 # Interests to show in About widget
 interests:
-  - Deep Learning
+  - Reading
-  - Optimization
+  - Soccer
-  - Data Science
+  - Weightlifting

 # Education to show in About widget
 education: